Jessicavazm/JessicaVaz_T2A1-A/README.md

 - Confidentiality:

 It ensures data is only accessible to view and edit to authorised users by implementing control's measures such as authentication, encryption and data masking.
 Authentication method ensures user's identification, it can be done through username and password, tokens, biometric identifiers such as fingerprint or facial and plenty more.
 Encryption methods ensures data is secured in the transit process by making it unreadable.
 When you encrypt a file, it generates a key which is only granted to authorised users.
-With this key, users are able to convert message to the original format and read it.
+With the correct key, users are able to perform further operation which requires authentication before hand.
 Masking is another method that involves replacing the original data with a fictional data.
-Monitoring data is also another important process in the confidentiality method.
+Monitoring data is another crucial process in the confidentiality method.
 Organisations can use applications such as Intrusion detection system (IDS) and Intrusion prevention system (IPS) to prevent and report any malicious activity.
 Another powerful tool is to report security incidents, this can also help to identify any security breach that might occur in the future.
-For this reason, employees should be trained and be aware of security breaches types and best practices to be able to identify any future problem and understand how to handle data securely.
+For this reason, employees should be trained on the types of security breaches and best practices so they can identify potential problems in the future and understand how to handle data securely.

 - Integrity: